jalva/Js-And-Css-Combiner-And-Minifier-On-The-Fly/README.md

 In order to apply compression and bundling to a page you need to:

 <b>In MVC:</b>
-Use an attribute [Combine(...)] on any action method and passing true/false for the desired options.
+Use an attribute [Combine(...)] on any action method passing true/false for the desired options.

 There are three constructors that can be used for the mvc attribute:

-Combiner() => will turn all features to on ( 'PrependCdnHostToImages' in the web.config must be set to some url
+Combiner() => will turn all features on ( 'PrependCdnHostToImages' in the web.config must be set to some url

 Combiner(bool applyOutputCaching) => will turn all features on and you can control the 'applyOutputCaching' feature